SeriousOldMan/Simulator-Controller/Docs/Constants Reference.md

 ## Installation Paths ([Constants.ahk](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Sources/Includes/Constants.ahk))
 The following constants may be used to refer to all the relevant locations of the Simulator Controller distribution.

-#### *kHomeDirectory, kResourcesDirectory, kSourcesDirectory, kIncludesDirectory, kLibrariesDirectory, kPluginsDirectory, kBinariesDirectory, kConfigDirectory*
+#### *kHomeDirectory, kResourcesDirectory, kSourcesDirectory, kIncludesDirectory, kLibrariesDirectory, kPluginsDirectory, kBinariesDirectory, kConfigDirectory*, *kRulesDirectory*, *kGrammarsDirectory*, *kTranslationsDirectory*
 All these constants define paths pointing to a specific folder in the Simulator Controller distribution.
 In deviation to Windows standards, the paths contain a trailing backslash, since in allmost all cases, a filename will be concatenated to one of these constants in order to access this file.

 #### *kSplashMediaDirectory, kScreenImagesDirectory, kButtonBoxImagesDirectory, kIconsDirectory*
 Paths for graphical and audio resources contained in the Simulator Controller distribution.

-#### *kUserHomeDirectory, kUserConfigDirectory, kUserSplashMediaDirectory, kUserScreenImagesDirectory, kUserPluginsDirectory, kLogsDirectory*, *kTempDirectory*, *kSetupDatabaseDirectory*
+#### *kUserHomeDirectory, kUserConfigDirectory, *kUserRulesDirectory*, *kUserGrammarsDirectory*, *kUserTranslationsDirectory*, kUserSplashMediaDirectory, kUserScreenImagesDirectory, kUserPluginsDirectory, kLogsDirectory*, *kTempDirectory*, *kSetupDatabaseDirectory*
 A special folder *Simulator Controller* will be created in the user *Documents* folder.
 It will contain various subfolders for adding user-specific extensions or substitutions (media, plugins, ...), and for storing configuration and log files.

 #### *kSimulatorConfigurationFile, kSimulatorSettingsFile*